Back To Listing

 Future economic conditions

-In the longer term, just under a fifth of Australians, 19% (down 4ppts), are expecting ‘good times’ for the economy over the next five years (the lowest figure for this indicator for eight months since Victoria’s second lockdown in September 2020) compared to only 14% (up 1ppt) expecting ‘bad times’.
+- In the longer term, an unchanged 14% of Australians are expecting ‘good times’ for the economy over the next five years compared to 19% (up 2ppts) expecting ‘bad times’.

 Time to buy a major household item

-- A plurality of Australians, 42% (down 2ppts), say now is a ‘good time to buy’ major household items while 24% (up 1ppt) say now is a ‘bad time to buy’.
+- When it comes to buying intentions now 28% (down 1ppt) of Australians, saying now is a ‘good time to buy’ major household items while 42% (up 3ppts) say now is a ‘bad time to buy’.

 ANZ Head of Australian Economics, David Plank, commented: